shivammehta25/shivammehta25.github.io/_posts/2023-01-27-temperature-in-language-models-open-ai-whisper-probabilistic-machine-learning.md

 So, when the temperature is low, in purple $\tau=0.2$ we get very similar samples and when the temperature is high, in green $\tau=10$ we get very diverse samples.
 So, we can say that the sampling temperature is a hyperparameter that controls the randomness of the sampling process.
 The higher the sampling temperature, the more random the sampling process is.
 The lower the sampling temperature, the less randomness we put in the sampling process.

-Further, we can reason about the sampling temperature in two ways for different type of distribution of the data:
+Further, we can reason about the sampling temperature in two ways for different types of data distributions ( i.e discrete and continuous):

 1. The sampling temperature over a discrete set of tokens like in OpenAI's whisper and GPT-3 models.
 2. The sampling temperature over a continuous random variable like in flow-based models or other probabilistic machine learning models.
 (This is the case in OverFlow)